tldr-pages/tldr/pages/linux/arch-chroot.md

 `arch-chroot {{path/to/new/root}}`

-- Specify user to use:
+- Specify user to run as:

 `arch-chroot -u {{user}} {{path/to/new/root}}`

-- Run command in a new root directory:
+- Run a command in a new root directory:

 `arch-chroot {{path/to/new/root}} {{command}} {{command_arguments}}`